Alek050/databallpy/CONTRIBUTING.md

   7. Make sure to open a pull request to the `develop` branch.
 Do not open pull requests to the `main` branch unless you made a hot fix!

 When opening the pull request, make sure to link to the approriate issue.
-For example, when opening a pull request that solves issue 5, add this in the title of the of the pull request and add in the description of the pull request `close #5`.
+For example, when opening a pull request that solves issue 5, add this in the title of the of the pull request and add in the description of the pull request `resolve #5`.
 This will close issue 5 automatically when the pull request is approved.

 ## Code of Conduct